 From 2015 to 2017, he was the General Manager of Groupama AVIC.
-He has been the Chief International Officer of Groupama Assurances Mutuelles since March 2018.
-He has been Groupama Assurances Mutuelles Deputy CEO since September 2020.
+He was the Chief International Officer of Groupama Assurances Mutuelles between 2018 and 2024.
+Since May 2024 he is Deputy CEO in charge of Finance, Actuarial, Audit and Risks at Groupama Assurances Mutuelles.